-Ms. Davis began her career at Goldman Sachs where she spent nearly ten years, the last seven at the proprietary trading group where she rose to become the Head of Credit, Derivatives and OTC Trading.
-Prior to starting Quadratic, she served as a portfolio manager at Highbridge where she managed \$500 million of capital in a derivativesonly portfolio.
+Ms. Davis began her career at Goldman Sachs where she spent ten years, the last seven with the proprietary trading group where she became Head of Credit, Derivatives and OTC Trading.
+Prior to starting Quadratic, she served as a portfolio manager at Highbridge Capital Management where she managed \$500 million of capital in a derivativesonly portfolio.
 She later served in a senior executive role at AllianceBernstein.